migramirez2/Harmony-ONE/progress/artem-kolodko.md

 ---

+2024-09-30 Mon: updates styles in 1market client, [deployed](https://1market-demo.netlify.app/) an update.
+Tested pano [swap USDC](https://github.com/polymorpher/panoptic-v1-core/blob/main/swap-local-usdc.sh) script on Harmony mainnet with new env variables from Aaron, it worked!
+Sent steps how to use this script to our group chat with Stephen & Aaron.

+---

 2024-09-27 Fri: updated 1market demo: [added](https://github.com/harmony-one/1market-demo/pull/1/commits/7cd7b2ab6aa446c31f3a50b3c5d7be917b87a98a) Redeem button for resolved market, refactored layout, added dark theme.
 Tested [panoptic](https://github.com/polymorpher/panoptic-v1-core/blob/main/swap-local-usdc.sh) swap script but got a configuration error, asked Aaron to help to resolve it.

 2024-09-26 Thu: tested [panoptic scripts](https://github.com/polymorpher/panoptic-v1-core/blob/main/swap-local-usdc.sh) (swap tokens from cli), but had a troubles with configuration params, asked Aaron for help.
 Completed the first version of 1market interface, [deployed](https://1market-demo.netlify.app/) the update.